-Since its establishment in 1948, the Republic of Korea has maintained a presidential system (except briefly when a parliamentary system was in place between June 1960 and May 1961).
+Since its establishment in 1948, the ROK has maintained a presidential system (except briefly when a parliamentary system was in place between June 1960 and May 1961).
 Under the presidential system, power is shared by three branches: the executive (headed by a president), the legislature (a single-house National Assembly) and the judiciary.

 The president holds supreme power over all executive functions of government, within the constraints of the Constitution.
 The president appoints public officials, including the prime minister (with the approval of the National Assembly), ministers (who do not need to be members of the National Assembly) and the heads of other executive agencies.
 The president is also commander-in-chief of the armed forces.
 The president is limited to serving a single five-year term.
 H.E.
 Ms Park Geun-hye was inaugurated as President of the Republic of Korea on 25 February 2013.

 Legislative power is vested in the unicameral National Assembly, comprising 300 members elected for a four year term.
 This includes 246 members elected by popular vote, with the remaining 54 seats distributed proportionately among political parties according to a second, preferential ballot.
 A regular legislative session, limited to 100 days, is convened once a year.

 xtraordinary sessions, limited to 30 days, may be convened at the request of the president or at least 25 per cent of the Assembly members.
 Several extraordinary sessions are usually held each year.
 The most recent National Assembly election was held on 11 April 2012.

 More detailed information on the ROK's system of government can be found at the official ROK Government website.

 President Park Geun-hye of the Saenuri (New Frontier) Party was elected President of the Republic of Korea on 19 December 2012 and assumed office following her inauguration on 25 February 2013.